 Collection Due Process: If negotiations with the IRS are not coming to fruition, our lawyers can challenge the process administratively through IRS Appeals , with the U.S. District Courts, or the U.S. Tax Court.

-If you or your business are involved in an IRS collection dispute, do not hesitate to reach out to the experienced tax lawyers at The Wilson Firm.
-The sooner we get involved, the more options exist for positive resolution.
+If you or your business are involved in an IRS collection dispute, don't hesitate to reach out to us.
+The sooner we get involved, the more options exist for a positive resolution.
+Contact The Wilson Firm's experienced tax lawyers today!